nathanieljevans/GSNN/README.md

 }
 ```

 The figures and analysis presented in the preprint can be run using the code available from this [release](https://github.com/nathanieljevans/GSNN/releases/tag/v1.0.0).
 We have since migrated much of the analysis for the GSNN paper to this auxillary [library](https://github.com/nathanieljevans/gsnn-lib).
-This library is intended for users who would like to apply the GSNN method to their own data.

 ## Getting Started